kvntynito/2-vuln-mgmt-openvas-lab/README.md

 ✅ Remediation plan

 ## 🧠 What I Learned
-- Bullet points of concepts/skills you gained - Write what you learned about scanning, false positives, CVSS.

 - How to enumerate systems using Nmap
 - How to run authenticated/unauthenticated scans
 - How to interpret vulnerability findings vs. false positives